-Pierre Coupey was raised and educated in Montreal.
-He graduated from Lower Canada College and received his BA from McGill University, and then studied drawing at the Académie Julian and printmaking at the Atelier 17 in Paris.
+Pierre Coupey (b1942) was raised and educated in Montreal.
+He graduated from Lower Canada College, received his BA from McGill University, and studied drawing at the Académie Julian and printmaking at the Atelier 17 in Paris.
 He received his MA in English and Creative Writing from the University of British Columbia, and a Certificate in Printmaking from the Art Institute, Capilano University.

 He has published several books of poetry, chapbooks and catalogues, and exhibited in solo and group shows nationally and internationally.
-A major show of paintings and prints, Notations 1994-1998, took place at the Canadian Embassy Gallery in Tokyo in 1998 (curator Paula Gustafson, catalogue).
 His work is represented in numerous private collections in Canada, the United States, Japan and Europe, and in numerous corporate, university and public collections across Canada.
-Major public collections include the Burnaby Art Gallery, the Canada Council Art Bank, the Kamloops Art Gallery, the Kelowna Art Gallery, Simon Fraser University Art Gallery, the University of Lethbridge Art Gallery and the Vancouver Art Gallery.
+He has received private and corporate painting commissions, notably for 745 Thurlow in Vancouver and Fifteen 15 in Calgary.
+Major public collections include the Belkin Art Gallery, Burnaby Art Gallery, Canada Council Art Bank, Kelowna Art Gallery, Simon Fraser University Art Gallery, University of Guelph Collection, University of Lethbridge Art Gallery, Vancouver Art Gallery and West Vancouver Art Museum.

-His work is represented by Gallery Jones in Vancouver and by Odon Wagner Contemporary in Toronto.
+His work is represented by Gallery Jones in Vancouver and by Odon Wagner Gallery in Toronto.

 PC w/ parrot beak, circa 1977, photo © Michael Ondaatje